Industri Kereta Api: Automotive industry

 In 2008, INKA proposed GEA (short for Gulirkan Energi Alternatif) as a national car.
 A prototype was created in 2008.
 In 2009, GEA began using the machinery developed by BPPT, Rusnas, after previously using Chinese machinery.
 Carburetors are the only imported components in the 2009 prototype.

-PT Inka also supplied compressed natural gas-powered (CNG) buses for TransJakarta, mainly known as the name brand Inobus (abbreviated as Innovation Bus).
+INKA has supplied compressed natural gas-powered (CNG) buses for TransJakarta, the capital's BRT operator.
+Their busses are sold under the Inobus brand, an abbreviation of "Innovation Bus".
 Currently, there are three known product variants: